stefansbv/planned-copy/README.md

 repository.
 The task is to install this files to the places where they belong to, as automated as possible.

-A minimal Git repository in `/home/user/configs`:
+A minimal Git repository in `/home/user/configs` looks like this:

 ```
 .